Deliver “Delight and Passion” to people

 "Takekoma no Mori CAFÉ Ichirimanbai" at Takekoma Shrine, one of Japan's three great Inari shrines, will open on December 26th | A place to create excitement for the local community in Iwanuma City, Miyagi Prefecture

-NOMURA is responsible for the overall production of the project, including planning, product development, interiors, interior design, and landscaping concept design.
+NOMURA Co.,Ltd. is responsible for overall production, including planning, product development, and architectural, interiors, and landscape concept design.

 Takekoma Shrine (a religious corporation) in Iwanuma, Miyagi Prefecture, one of the three great Inari shrines in Japan, is launching a new initiative called the "Takekoma no Mori Project" to build a local community and generate more activity.
 As the first phase, "Takekoma no Mori CAFÉ Hitobabai," a cafe attached to a rest area within the shrine grounds, will open on December 26, 2024 (Ichibanamanbai Day).

-The first phase will be approximately 1,500m2 in size, and will create a place where everyone can feel at ease at "Takekoma no Mori CAFÉ Hitobitomanbai," and will create a rich seasonal landscape for "Takekoma no Mori," born from the development of the shrine forest.
-The future plan is to open an event plaza in the second phase, and to create a community by establishing events that connect with the local area, such as seasonal shrine events and projects involving local residents.
-In addition, social media aimed at young people and promotions aimed at inbound demand will also be developed.
-NOMURA, Ltd. is in charge of the overall production, including planning, support for the opening of the cafe in the rest area, menu and product development, and architectural, interiors, and landscaping concept design.
+Phase 1 covers approximately 1,500 square meters and focuses on creating a safe and comfortable space for everyone at "Takekoma no Mori CAFÈ Ichiryu Manbai," as well as developing the sacred grove of "Takekoma no Mori" to enhance its seasonal beauty.
+In the future, Phase 2 is planned to open an event plaza, fostering community by establishing events that connect with the local area, such as seasonal shrine events and projects involving local residents.
+Promotions targeting younger generations via social media and inbound tourism will also be implemented.
+NOMURA Co.,Ltd., Ltd. is responsible for overall production, including planning, support for opening the café within the rest area, menu and product development, and architectural, interiors, and landscape concept design.

-Takekoma Shrine was faced with issues triggered by the spread of COVID-19, including the weakening of the local community, an aging worshipper population, and a decrease in the frequency of visits.
-NOMURA has been involved since the planning stage, and for two and a half years has worked with shrine officials to reconsider the significance of Takekoma Shrine's existence and consider new ideas for community collaboration and marketing.
-Going forward, the shrine will gradually implement an activity plan that utilizes the entire shrine grounds, with the aim of making Takekoma Shrine an indispensable part of the lives and lifestyles of local residents, and continuing its more than 1,180-year history in a sustainable manner.
+Takekoma Shrine faced challenges such as the weakening of local community ties and an aging and decreasing frequency of visits among worshippers, triggered by the spread of COVID-19.
+NOMURA Co.,Ltd. participated from the conceptual stage, and for two and a half years, together with shrine officials, reconsidered the significance of Takekoma Shrine and explored new ideas through community collaboration and marketing.
+Moving forward, they will gradually advance an activity plan that utilizes the entire shrine grounds, aiming to ensure that Takekoma Shrine becomes an indispensable part of the lives and lifestyles of citizens, sustainably continuing its history of over 1180 years.

 Overall layout of the Takekoma Shrine grounds and the Takekoma Forest Project